-Collegiate Church parish registers begin and have continued ever since
+Collegiate Church parish registers begin and have continued ever since.

 Queen Elizabeth I dissolve the Marian college and re-founds it as the College of Christ in Manchester.

-1595-1608: Dr John Dee (1527-1609), mathematician, astronomer, astrologer and adviser to Elizabeth I, is ninth Warden and lives in the college domestic accommodation.
+Dr John Dee (1527-1609), mathematician, astronomer, astrologer and adviser to Elizabeth I, is ninth Warden and lives in the college domestic accommodation.

-1617: Humphrey Booth of Salford pays for Holy Trinity Church and for the erection of a gallery in the Collegiate Church south aisle.
+Humphrey Booth of Salford pays for Holy Trinity Church and for the erection of a gallery in the Collegiate Church south aisle.

 The church is damaged during the Civil War.

-28 October: Thomas Clarkson (1760-1846), leading figure in the Committee for the Abolition of the Slave Trade, on his return from Liverpool to London tocollect information about slavery, preached at the Collegiate Church and a Manchester petition is launched.
+On 28 October: The city’s first mass meeting on the campaign to abolish the slave trade took place at the Collegiate Church.
+Thomas Clarkson (1760-1846), a leading figure in the Committee for the Abolition of the Slave Trade, on his return from Liverpool to London to collect information about slavery, preached to a packed congregation and a Manchester petition is launched.

-19 December: Burial of Mary Heyes at the Collegiate Church:injured while pregnant at the Peterloo Massacre in August and eventually dies in the December from her injuries.
+On 19 December,Mary Heyes was buried at the Collegiate Church.
+She was injured while pregnant at the Peterloo Massacre in August and eventually died in December from her injuries.

-The Cathedra, or Bishop’s throne is erected.
+The Cathedra, or Bishop’s Seat is erected.

 The whole of the Nave interior is replaced, stone for stone under the direction of Joseph Crowther.

-A new south porch is built.
+A new south porch and the Baptistry extension are built.

 The Victoria Porch is built to celebrate the Diamond Jubilee of Queen Victoria.

-The Derby Chapel, once the St John the Baptist Chantry, is given over to the Manchester Regiment on 11th November.
+The Derby Chapel, once the St John the Baptist Chantry, is given over to the Manchester Regiment on 11 November.

 Alfred Jowett (1914-2004) CBE and a leading national campaigner for social equality becomes Dean of the Cathedral.

 The West Windows are replaced in stained glass by the artist Antony Hollaway.
-The first window to be commissioned was the St. George window in 1972 (second image from the left).
-This was followed by the St. Denys window in 1976 ( 2nd image from the right), the St. Mary window in 1980 (centre), the Creation window in 1991 (far left) and the Revelation window in 1995 (far right).
-Not since William of Sens put his team to the glazing of Canterbury Cathedral in 1174 had the complete West end of an English Cathedral been reglazed by the same designer in the space of twenty-three years.
-(The images are in situ as when facing west.)
+The first window to be commissioned was the St. George Window in 1972, followed by the St. Denys Window in 1976, the St. Mary Window in 1980, the Creation Window in 1991 and the Revelation Window in 1995.
+Not since William of Sens put his team to the glazing of Canterbury Cathedral in 1174 had the complete West end of an English Cathedral been reglazed by the same designer.